 This report outlines our verification approach and describes the steps we have carried out so far and what gaps remain outstanding.

 Specifically, we cover in detail the following, successful stages in the formal verification process for the seL4 Microkit framework:

-A formal specification of the Microkit, or more specifically, of the Microkit library, libmicrokit, which is the interface between the Microkit and the seL4 kernel (it includes both functions visible to the user as well as purely internal to Microkit such as the handler_loop, see also Figure 1.3), and of the Microkit internal PD, the monitor.
-We provide more detail on the structural make-up of the specification in Section 5.4.

-- An automated, functional correctness proof of the Microkit implementation, meaning we show that the implementations of the Microkit library plus Monitor satisfy their respective specifications (for more see Section 4.4). - A verified mapping of the Microkit system specification (written in SDF format) to the CapDL formalism [Kuz et al., 2010], which describes access rights in seL4 (as covered in Chapter 6 7).
+- A formal specification of the Microkit, or more specifically, of the Microkit library, libmicrokit, which is the interface between the Microkit and the seL4 kernel (for more detail on the structural make-up of the specification see Section 5.4). - An automated, functional correctness proof of the Microkit implementation, meaning we show that the implementations of the Microkit library plus Monitor satisfy their respective specifications (for more see Section 4.4). - A verified mapping of the Microkit system specification (written in SDF format) to the CapDL formalism [Kuz et al., 2010], which describes access rights in seL4 (as covered in Chapter 6 7).